How To Make Oboe Reeds

 I put this website together to make an online resource for making reeds.
 There are video demonstrations that can help

-you see what the process looks like, but there are also diagrams and written out explanations to supplement the material.
+you see what the reed making process looks like, but there are also diagrams and written out explanations to supplement the videos.

 Soon there will also be an online masterclass series with interviews and video demonstrations by professional orchestral